15 Warning Signs of Bad Transmission

 8. Warning Lights

 Modern cars have sensors that detect transmission problems.
-If your “check engine” light or transmission warning light turns on, don’t ignore it.
+If your check engine or transmission warning light comes on, address it immediately.
 These lights can signal issues long before you notice them.

 9. Dragging Clutch (Manual Cars)